mtlynch/picoshare/README.md

 - Only run one Docker container for each Litestream location.
   - PicoShare can't sync writes across multiple instances.

-### Using Docker Compose or Docker Swarm
+### Using Docker Compose

-To run PicoShare under docker-compose or docker swarm, copy the following to a file called `docker-compose.yml`, create a file called ``password` with your password, and then run `docker-compose up`.
+To run PicoShare under docker-compose, copy the following to a file called `docker-compose.yml` and then run `docker-compose up`.

 ```yaml
 version: "3.2"